Stretch Marks and Their Treatment

 - Some of the most common causes of stretch marks are :pregnancy, hitting puberty, and gaining unhealthy weight rapidly

-- While there isn’t a proven treatment or medical procedure which confirms your stretch marks will completely vanish, this post will share effective methods in which it can be made extremely light.
+- While there isn’t a proven stretch marks removal treatment or medical procedure which confirms your stretch marks will completely vanish, this post will share effective methods in which it can be made extremely light.

-- Stretch marks while a nuisance and not pretty to look at, do not pose any serious long-term health risks.
+- Stretch marks while a nuisance and not pretty to look at, do not pose any serious long-term health risk factor.
 However the need to have them removed is high in demand as it effect’s your self-esteem and confidence.

 What are Stretch Marks?